Dennis Robert Hoagland: Awards and honors

 Hoagland became a Fellow of the American Association for the Advancement of Science (AAAS) in 1916 and member of the National Academy of Sciences in 1934.
-In recognition of his many discoveries, the American Society of Plant Physiologists elected Dennis Hoagland as president in 1932 and awarded him the first Stephen Hales Prize in 1929.
+In recognition of his many discoveries, the American Society of Plant Physiologists awarded Dennis Hoagland the first Stephen Hales Prize in 1929 and elected him as president in 1932.
 In 1940, together with Daniel I. Arnon, he received the AAAS Newcomb Cleveland Prize for the work "Availability of Nutrients with Special Reference to Physiological Aspects".
-In 1944 he published his Lectures on the Inorganic Nutrition of Plants subtitled "Prather Lectures at Harvard University" which he was invited in 1942 to give at Harvard University.
-In 1945 he was elected member of the American Academy of Arts and Sciences.
+In 1944, he published his Lectures on the Inorganic Nutrition of Plants subtitled "Prather Lectures at Harvard University" which he was invited in 1942 to give at Harvard University.
+In 1945, he was elected member of the American Academy of Arts and Sciences.

 The Dennis R. Hoagland Award, first presented by the American Society of Plant Biologists in 1985, and Hoagland Hall, which is home to the Atmospheric Science program as well as the Environmental Health and Safety office at the UC Davis, are named in his honor.

 Perception

 Standard nutrient solutions

 Nowadays the most common solutions for plant nutrition and plant tissue cultivation are the formulations from Hoagland and Arnon (1938, 1950), and Murashige and Skoog (1962).
 The basic formulas of Hoagland and Arnon are being replicated by modern manufacturers to produce liquid concentrated fertilizers for plant breeders, farmers, and average consumers.
 Even the names of Hoagland, Knop, Murashige and Skoog are used as a brand for innovative products, e.g., Hoagland's No. 2 Basal Salt Mixture or Murashige and Skoog Basal Salt Mixture, which are commonly used as standard chemicals in plant science.
 The Hoagland and Knop medium was specially formulated for plant cell, tissue and organ cultures on sterile agar.

-Hoagland and many other plant nutritionists used over 150 different nutrient solution recipes during their careers (cf. Table (4).
+Hoagland and many other plant nutritionists used over 150 different nutrient solution recipes during their careers (cf. Table (4)).
 In fact, several nutrient recipes refer to a standard name although they have little to do with the original formula.
 For example, as described by Hewitt, several recipes have been published under the name of "Hoagland", and to this day confusion may arise from a loss of memory about the original composition.